SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Methodology

-LLMs memorize only part of scientific knowledge due to the availability of training data during pretraining and show less capability to distinguish the scientific knowledge from the world knowledge~\cite{taylor2022galactica}.
-For example, LLMs perform differently across various scientific domains when required to train from scratch or continual pretraining~\cite{horawalavithana2022foundation}.
+\ignore{ LLMs memorize only part of scientific knowledge due to the availability of training data during pretraining and show less capability to distinguish the scientific knowledge from the world knowledge~\citep{taylor2022galactica}.
+For example, LLMs perform differently across various scientific domains when required to train from scratch or continual pretraining~\citep{horawalavithana2022foundation}.
 There are two major challenges when aligning existing foundation models with scientific goals.
-First, there are only few publicly available models that can reason about scientific knowledge and performs well on knowledge-intensive scientific tasks~\cite{taylor2022galactica}.
-For example, a recent investigation~\cite{MMLUInvestigations} suggests that existing LLMs are very sensitive to the changes in the evaluation protocol used in the science-focused Massive Multitask Language Understanding (MMLU) benchmark~\cite{hendryckstest2021}.
+First, there are only few publicly available models that can reason about scientific knowledge and performs well on knowledge-intensive scientific tasks~\citep{taylor2022galactica}.
+For example, a recent investigation~\citep{MMLUInvestigations} suggests that existing LLMs are very sensitive to the changes in the evaluation protocol used in the science-focused Massive Multitask Language Understanding (MMLU) benchmark~\citep{hendryckstest2021}.
 This shows that generally pretrained LLMs may hallucinate in generating answers in the science focused downstream tasks without providing any scientific explanations.
-Second, there are only few high-curated multimodal instruction-following data available in the scientific domains~\cite{li2023llavamed}.
-This is a major challenge in developing visual assistants useful for practitioners in a variety of scientific domains (e.g., understanding patients’ needs and providing informed advice given visuals from chest X-ray or computed tomography.)
-One of our contributions is to provide a framework to generate science-focused multimodal instruction following datasets that cover the broader scientific concepts required to solve a variety of practically relevant science tasks~\cite{taylor2022galactica,lu2022learn}.

-In this section, we describe the SciTune framework in two stages of Scientific Multimodal Concept Alignment and Task-specific Instruction Tuning in Section~\ref{sec:sci_concept_alignment} and the multimodal architecture used for the experiments in Section~\ref{sec:multimodal_architecture}.
+Second, there are only few high-curated multimodal instruction-following data available in the scientific domains~\citep{li2023llavamed}.
+This is a major challenge in developing visual assistants useful for practitioners in a variety of scientific domains (e.g., understanding patients’ needs and providing informed advice given visuals from chest X-ray or computed tomography.).
+One of our contributions is to provide a framework to generate science-focused multimodal instruction following datasets that cover the broader scientific concepts required to solve a variety of practically relevant science tasks~\citep{taylor2022galactica,lu2022learn}. } In this section, we describe the SciTune framework in two stages of Scientific Multimodal Concept Alignment and Multimodal Task-specific Instruction Tuning and the design choices and multimodal architecture used for the experiments.